toddcf/code-snippets/seo/google-search-results.md

 1. Crawl.
   - When a search engine robot crawls through your site and discovers your web pages.
 This is usually initiated when your site is backlinked from another site or mentioned somewhere online.
+    - However, backlinks are not the most important part of Google's algorithm.
+An article published six years ago might have been popular at the time and still have thousands of links pointing to it, but it's not necessarily still relevant today.
+Something published two hours ago that only has three links pointing to it so far might actually be *more* relevant.
   - One way to get discovered by Google is for your site to "hang out" with other similar sites.
 Google needs to know you are all related to the same keyword phrases.
 (See Touchgraph.)
   - Google doesn't look at your page visually, it looks at your source code.
 It looks at your:
     - Title.